thecapacity/CleaningData_CourseProj/README.md

 3. Uses descriptive activity names to name the activities in the data set.

 4. Appropriately labels the data set with descriptive variable names.

-From the data set in step 4, a second independent tidy data set [tidy_data](http://git ) is created, with the average of each variable for each activity and each subject.
+5. Creates a second independent tidy data set, with the average of each variable for each activity and each subject.

+To run this script it is recommended, but not required, that you have unzipped the original dataset (see below) into the working directory.
+More details are in the [CodeBook](https://github.com/thecapacity/CleaningData_CourseProj/blob/master/CodeBook.md) also included in this repository.

+Assuming the data is available, the script **run_analysis.R** can be executed via normal R-means (e.g. source() or Cmd-Enter in R-Studio on a Mac).

 ### Background